aigic8/navi/README.md

 Go CLI Application to tag files and search through them.

+## Questions

+- What if the file is deleted after being added?
+- What if the file does not exist while being added?

 ## Basic Idea

 The idea is to create tags and save them in a config file.